Sprucing Up Your Resume

 Clean Up the Copy

 Now take a hard look at the way you have written your resume.
 Replace any overused business jargon and buzzwords or internal company lingo with clear, plain language that anyone would understand.
 Of course you will probably need to include industry-specific terms, and those you can keep.
-I’m talking about removing vague, generic terms that don’t really express your qualifications like people-person, hardworking, buy-in, core competency, ecosystem, dynamic, and synergy.
+We’re talking about removing vague, generic terms that don’t really express your qualifications like people-person, hardworking, buy-in, core competency, ecosystem, dynamic, and synergy.
 Your copy should focus on action verbs like coordinated, created, developed, established, achieved, improved, increased/decreased, resolved, trained, delivered, etc. The goal is to make your resume readable, relevant, and interesting so that you land an interview.

 Freshen Up Your Formatting